WolfGames/HeroOfTheEarth-game/README.md

 <br>
 Tested platforms:
 <br>
-Any Linux - WolfGames Modules not included and not supported, DiscordRPC not working
+Any Linux - WolfGames Modules not included and not supported, DiscordRPC not working.
+Anything other supported and fully functional
 <br>
-Linux Fedora - ^
+Linux Fedora - Same as "Any Linux"
 <br>
-Windows 10 - fully functional (recommended)
+Windows 10 - fully functional (best preformance)
 <br>
 Windows 7 - fully functional
 <br>